anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 In the response header, the Content-Type field MUST be set to `application/jose+json`.

 TODO(from where do the CA certificates come?
 I would expect an exchange with the Key Infrastructure, as there was no requirement in Section 6.1 to configure the CA certs at the registrar; also need to be up-to-date)
+//stf: Proposal
+As the domain registrar acts as RA for the domain, it is expected to possess the CA certificates applicable for the domain and can thus deliver them to the pledge.

 ### Request (no artifact)